Incentivizing Forecasters to Learn: Summarized vs. Unrestricted Advice

 \subsection{Final Remarks}

 We have articulated how dynamic rewards can expand the set of implementable strategies in a simple yet fundamentally dynamic information acquisition problem.
 The economic importance of contracting for information acquisition is self-evident, and most natural stories for why information acquisition is costly involve some dynamic element.
-Our goal has been to take such dynamics seriously, for learning technologies with a natural interpretation in terms of forecasters seeking a particular sought-after piece of falsifiable evidence, and under a class of contracts reflecting the provision of bonuses for correct advice.
+Our goal has been to take such dynamics seriously, for learning technologies with a natural interpretation in terms of forecasters seeking a particular sought-after piece of falsifiable evidence, and under a class of contracts in line with past work on forecaster incentive provision.

 We have shown that whether the decision maker benefits from a contracting environment that facilitates dynamic reporting depends on the nature of the dynamic learning process.
 Along the way, we discussed how the relevant properties of the information acquisition technology have natural interpretations in various settings of practical interest.
 As our focus is on contracting under a general class of mechanisms, a fundamental difficulty underlying our exercise is the lack of any natural structure (e.g., stationarity) under an arbitrary dynamic contract.
 Such assumptions are often critical in similar settings.
-Despite this fundamental challenge, we provided simple, economically meaningful conditions such that maximum effort is implementable by a scoring rule and explained the extent to which these conditions are necessary for this conclusion to hold.
+Despite this fundamental challenge, we provided simple, economically meaningful conditions under which maximum effort is implementable by a scoring rule and identified conditions under which dynamic reporting is strictly necessary.

 There are many natural avenues for future work.
 Empirically, our results show how learning technologies influence the benefits of time variation to rewards.
 While we focus on a simple forecasting problem, such questions may be of interest when eliciting other kinds of information beyond a prediction of a future event---for example, if the learning process itself is privately known by the expert \citep{chambers2021dynamic}.
 More broadly, we view questions regarding whether or not simple contracts are limited in power relative to dynamic mechanisms as a worthwhile agenda overall.
 Any further insights on these questions would prove valuable toward understanding how dynamics influence mechanism design for information acquisition, for both theory and practice.